-Satisfactory completion of the 20 hours of general education requirements specifically designated as Honors Courses, the Honors Symposium, and the Honors research project qualify a student for graduation from the Honors Program.
-Honors students must maintain a cumulative GPA of 3.0 or higher to remain in the Honors Program.
+Satisfactory completion of the 20 hours of general education requirements specifically designated as Honors Courses and the Honors Symposium qualify a student for graduation from the Honors Program.
+Honors students must maintain a cumulative GPA of 3.25 or higher to remain in the Honors Program.